Deciphering the global production network from cross-border firm transactions: Materials and Methods

 A concern about our approach might be that it could pick up spurious links due to the presence of firms in our dataset which make many products (and hence we cannot infer specific inputs to products from their purchases).
 Our methodology is designed to reduce this issue since we look at the purchases of not just one firm but all firms that make a specific product.
-To mitigate this potential issue further, we drop all firms that export products in five or more HS Sections (e.g., this would exclude wholesalers and multi-nationals with large portfolios of products such as Proctor and Gamble).
+To mitigate this potential issue further, we drop all firms that export products in five or more HS Sections (e.g., this would exclude wholesalers and multi-nationals with large portfolios of diverse products such as Proctor and Gamble).
+As expanded on in SI Section \ref{SIwholesale}, these constitute about 4\% of all firms in our dataset and include mainly manufacturing and finance-related firms (e.g., holding/parent companies).

 In order to further reduce noise, in addition to the firmcount parameter as mentioned above, we also drop any links from product $i$ to product $j$ in which the total value of the transactions of the firms in set $S^i_j$ is less than \$1000.